lab-smile/domino-cli/README.md

 #### Using our published docker hub image
-You can use the published docker hub image `nikmk26/domino-cli:latest` but make sure you have the repository cloned and is the current working directory.
+Instead of building a new docker image, you can use the published docker hub image `nikmk26/domino-cli:latest` but make sure you have the repository cloned and is the current working directory.

 ```bash
 docker run -v $(pwd):/app nikmk26/domino-cli:latest <input_nifti_file.nii.gz>